6a6ak/Chart2Do/README.md

 # Chart2Do
-Make a chart from text
+Make a chart from the text
 example:

 1-Hello